tommysullivan/ts-injector/readme.md

    * expected on one node
    * conf file is located at MAPR_HOME/grafana/grafana-*/etc/grafana/grafana.ini
    * copies warden.grafana.conf file to MAPR_HOME/conf/conf.d
-   * sets up OpenTSDB data source -- TODO
+   * sets up OpenTSDB data source
+   * The dashboards can be found in private-spyglass/dashboards.
+These are .json files which you can import into Grafana

 * mapr-kibana
    * installs kibana at MAPR_HOME/kibana/kibana-*